Rahulagowda004/csv_agent/README.md

   -H "Content-Type: application/json" \
   -d '{"message": "Show me the summary statistics", "session_id": "your-session-id"}'
 ```
-## Sample Questions

-1. List the top 10 products by total sales
-2. What is the profit margin by product category
-3. Compare Q1, Q2, Q3, Q4 sales for 2023.
-4. Show monthly sales trend for 2023.
-5. What is the capital of India
-## Troubleshooting

 ### Common Issues
 1. **Python Version**: Ensure you're using Python 3.12+